amita-shukla/blog-1/content/posts/2022-07-06--rest-api-for-long-running-jobs/index.md

 - Scan a pdf, process its contents and save in database.
 - Upload multiple files onto server, but before saving combine, resize, format those files.

 These all are long running operations that take a lot more time for an HTTP request.
-Most applications have a standard timeout, and such jobs can easily surpass thst time.
+Most applications have a standard timeout, and such jobs can easily surpass that time.
 Also, suppose a client application/ frontend calls this request, then it would need to wait for this call to complete.
 For such long running operations, it is always a better option that we trigger a background operation that does all the heavy lifting and the current request returns a token which the user can later use to cancel this ongoing request, or come back later to view results.

 Let's see how this API would look like: